lawlesst/vivo-utils/README.md

 * If you want to run SPARQL queries against the VIVO web application but do not have a separate SPARQL endpoint, like Fuseki, setup.
 * If you want to automate adding and removing data through the VIVO web application, which will trigger the VIVO inferencing and reasoning.
-* If you want to write customize listViewConfigs but want to experiment before adding them to the web application.
+* If you want to write customize listViewConfigs but want to experiment with queries before adding the config to the web application.